Our Infection Prevention and Control Team is made up of:

 The incidence of MRSA bloodstream infection is published by Public Health England.

-Clostridium difficile (C. difficile) is a bacteria that is often related to treatment by antibiotics.
+Clostridioides difficile is a bacteria that is often related to treatment by antibiotics.
 The toxins produced by the bacteria can cause diarrhoea and/or damage to the lining of the bowel.

-The best way to prevent C. difficile from spreading is to clean hands thoroughly.
-Patients with C. difficile are nursed in a side room to ensure their speedy recovery and prevent the spread of infection.
+The best way to prevent Clostridioides difficile from spreading is to clean hands thoroughly.
+Patients with Clostridioides difficile are nursed in a side room to ensure their speedy recovery and prevent the spread of infection.
 All staff and visitors entering the room need to take enhanced infection prevention and control precautions.

-Targets for C. difficile infection are set and monitored by Public Health England.
-The incidence of C. difficile infection is published by Public Health England.
+Targets for Clostridioides difficile infection are set and monitored by Public Health England.
+The incidence of Clostridioides difficile infection is published by Public Health England.

 Gastroenteritis is inflammation of the gastrointestinal tract.
 Viral gastroenteritis is an infection that causes vomiting and/or diarrhoea.
 Types of viral gastroenteritis include rotavirus, norovirus and adenovirus.